shuttle-hq/shuttle/CONTRIBUTING.md

 Raising [issues](https://github.com/shuttle-hq/shuttle/issues) is encouraged.
 We have some templates to help you get started.

 ## Running Locally
+You can use Docker and docker-compose to test shuttle locally during development.
+See the [Docker install](https://docs.docker.com/get-docker/) and [docker-compose install](https://docs.docker.com/compose/install/) instructions if you do not have them installed already.

+You should now be set to run shuttle locally as follow:

 ```bash
 # clone the repo